ocadotechnology/codeforlife-template-backend/docs/frontend/CODING-CONVENTION.md

 ## React

-React components must be written as functional components, using hooks to side effects required.
+React components must be written as functional components with hooks.
 The hooks you will most commonly use are:

 1. useState
 1. useEffect
 1. useAppDispatch (see [hooks.ts](../../src/app/hooks.ts))
 1. useAppSelector (see [hooks.ts](../../src/app/hooks.ts))

-**NOTE:** TypeScript requires use to use a type-defined hooks for useDispatch and useSelector.
+**NOTE:** TypeScript requires us to use type-defined hooks for useDispatch and useSelector.

 ## Redux and Redux Toolkit (RTK)